uppathidev/css-grid/README.md

-# css-grid
+# CSS Grid
-CSS Grid Layout (aka “Grid” or “CSS Grid”), is a two-dimensional grid-based layout system.
-See this example to understand CSS Grid
+CSS Grid Layout (often called Grid or CSS Grid) is a powerful two-dimensional layout system that lets you arrange content into rows and columns.
+Check out this example to see how CSS Grid works.